• Most tax-efficient director’s salary and dividends for 2026-27

 Be aware that your company cannot claim the Employment Allowance if:

-• you are the only director and you do not employ any staff
+• You are the only director, and you do not employ any staff.

-• no directors or employees are paid above the Secondary Threshold
+• No directors or employees are paid above the Secondary Threshold.

 Additional eligibility criteria apply.
-Read HMRC’s general guidance on Employment Allowance to work out if your company can claim.
+Read HMRC’s general guidance on the Employment Allowance to work out if your company can claim.
 Further guidance on single-director companies and Employment Allowance is also available.

 The amount of dividend income you can pay yourself will depend on:

-• how much distributable profit your company has available (i.e. how much profit the company has left after accounting for Corporation Tax)
+• How much distributable profit your company has available (i.e. how much profit the company has left after accounting for Corporation Tax).

-• what percentage of the company you own through shareholdings (e.g. if you own 100% of the shares, you are entitled to 100% of distributable profits)
+• What percentage of the company you own through shareholdings (e.g. if you own 100% of the shares, you are entitled to 100% of distributable profits).

-• whether you are trying to avoid entering a higher tax bracket
+• Whether you are trying to avoid entering a higher tax bracket.

 When your annual personal income from all sources exceeds the Personal Allowance threshold of £12,570 and the dividend allowance of £500, your dividends will be subject to tax rates based on your Income Tax band(s).
 However, as mentioned, you won’t pay any National Insurance on your dividend income.